ericwastaken/json-logs-to-adx/README.md

 **In a rush?** Jump to [Ingestion Patterns](#ingestion-patterns).

+> **Note:** The techique used in this repo is suitable for development and testing.
+It is not recommended for production
+> (or very large log counts) because the log ingestion is not optimized for large data sets.
+For large data sets and
+> high throughput, consider using an Azure Eventhub ingestion pipeline.

 ## What’s here

 - Dockerfile based on `ericwastakenondocker/network-multitool` that pre-installs Python deps from `scripts/requirements.txt`.